 It is the time when we focus on our blessings; we honor those we love and give thanks for the comfort of family and friends.

-But it also the time when we pause as a nation to thank those who have served our country, many giving the ultimate sacrifice to insure our freedom and security.
+But it also the time when we pause as a nation to thank those who have served our country, many giving the ultimate sacrifice to ensure our freedom and security.

-The Fallen of California exhibit, which is open to the public at the Irvine Civic Center through Friday, November 20th, is a vivid testament to the lives of fellow Callifornians who lost their lives in Iraq, Afganistan, Kuwait or another location supporting The War on Terror (since 9/11/01).
+The Fallen of California exhibit, which is open to the public at the Irvine Civic Center through Friday, November 20th, is a vivid testament to the lives of fellow Californians who lost their lives in Iraq, Afghanistan, Kuwait or another location supporting The War on Terror (since 9/11/01).

 Most war memorials feature a list of names engraved in stone, like Irvine's own Northwood Gratitude and Honor Memorial.